sfdc-db-gmail/unlocked-packages/faq-unlocked-pkgs.md

 1. Packages promote a source-driven development approach and use the source format that Salesforce DX uses.
 The metadata that you specify when you build a package is the same metadata that is contained in your Salesforce DX project and version control system.
 2. With package versions, you have an immutable, versionable artifact that can be used in CI, UAT, etc. The same artifact that passes all your CI tests and UAT can be installed in your production orgs.
-3. With a version-based approach, you can develop and install different package versions in target orgs and adopt a build-once, deploy-anywhere approach.
+3. With a version-based approach, you can develop and install different package versions in target orgs and adopt a build once, deploy anywhere approach.
 4. You can express dependencies among packages.
 With this capability, you can embrace a modular approach where each package contains a set of metadata that represents a distinct unit of functionality, with well-defined dependencies among packages.
 5. Packages can be tracked in an installed org as they show up as installed packages with a set of associated metadata.
 In a production org, for a given metadata, you can view the package it is associated with, and for a given package, you can view the set of all metadata owned by the package.
-Packages ease the task of tracking what is part of an artifact compared to existing technologies like change sets.
 6. Packages provide a repeatable, scriptable and trackable way for managing change as you develop functionality using Salesforce DX.

 ([Back to the Table of Contents](#toc))

 <h2 id="pkg-pkgver">
-What is a "package" and what is a "package version"?
+What is a package and what is a package version?
 </h2>

 A **package** is a container for Salesforce metadata.
-It represents a distinct unit of functionality that is iterated over time.
-You can add metadata to a package and take a snapshot of it any time.
+It represents a distinct deployable unit of functionality that is iterated over time.
+You can add metadata to a package and take a snapshot of it, anytime.
 This snapshot is called a **package version**.
 You can create package versions any number of times.
 Each package version, once created, is immutable and is associated with a single package.
 You can install a package version in any Salesforce environment - scratch orgs, sandbox orgs, or production orgs.
 Installing a package version deploys the metadata that was specified when the package version was created.

 ([Back to the Table of Contents](#toc))